 To a gardener soil is important, but important doesn’t have to mean expensive.
 Mother nature thrived long before scientists in lab coats ever thought of creating synthetic fertilizer.
 For that reason, classic is still the best.
-A little manure, bokashi, and biochar will take you leaps and bounds further than any bottle on the home improvement store shelf and certainly you will be the healthier for it.
+Natural soil amendments like a little manure, bokashi, and biochar will take you leaps and bounds further than any bottle on the home improvement store shelf and certainly, you will be the healthier for it.
 So go get your compost and garden on my friend ♡♡♡

 Comment, Share and Enjoy

 From our family to yours, thanks for stopping by